StafLoker/jellyfin-format-media-organizer/README.md

 When processing media files, JFMO will:
 1. Search TMDB for the movie or TV show title
 2. If found, extract the TMDB ID and correct release year
+3. If multiple matches are found, use interactive mode to let you choose
-3. Add the TMDB ID to the filename in a format Jellyfin recognizes:
+4. Add the TMDB ID to the filename in a format Jellyfin recognizes:
    - For movies: `Title (Year) [tmdbid-12345].mkv`
    - For series: `Series Name (Year) [tmdbid-67890]/Season 01/Series Name S01E01.mkv`